 Elastic Limit (From "O" to "B")

-It is the limit beyond which the material will no longer go back to its original shape when the external force is removed.
-In stress strain diagram upto point B (Yield Point) material has elastic properties.
+Elastic Limit for a material is the limit beyond which the material will not come back to its original shape when the external force is removed.
+In the stress strain curve, from point A to B (Yield Point) material exhibits elastic properties.

-If we increase the external load (stress) beyond elastic limit, the material will not come back to its original shape.
+If external load (stress) is increased beyond the elastic limit, the material will not come back to its original shape.

 Upper Yield Point (Point B)

-Beyond elastic limit a ductile material has plastic properties.
-Upper yield point is the point at which maximum external load or stress is required to initiate plastic deformation inside the material.
-Strength of material corresponding to point B is known as yield strength.
+Beyond the elastic limit, a ductile material exhibits plastic properties.
+Upper yield point is the point where maximum stress is required to initiate plastic deformation inside the material.
+Strength of a material corresponding to Point B is known as yield strength.

 Lower Yield Point (Point C)

-After point C, material length will increase with a very small increase in external load (stress).
-In other words it is the point at which minimum load is required to maintain the plastic behavior of the material.
+After Point C, material length will increase with a very small increase in tensile load (stress).
+In other words Lower Yield Point is the point where minimum load is required to exhibit plastic behavior in the material.

 Ultimate Tensile Strength (Point D)

-Material Strength corresponding to on stress strain diagram indicates ultimate tensile strength of the material.
-A material has the maximum stress at Point D, that it can bear before breaking.
+Material Strength corresponding to Point D on the stress strain diagram indicates ultimate tensile strength of the material.
+Ultimate tensile strength of a material is the maximum stress a material can withstand before breaking.
 After this point necking starts inside the material.

 Rapture / Fracture / Breaking Strength (Point E)

-Point E is the point at which material fracture/breaks.
-Stress associates with this point is known as breaking strength.
+Point E is the point where material fracture or breaks.
+Stress associated with this point is known as breaking strength of a material.

-Stress Strain Diagram Comparison ( Ductile Brittle and Plastic Materials)
+Stress Strain Diagram comparison for Ductile Brittle and Plastic Materials

-When a metal wire is bent.
-Up to a limit wire will regain its initial position.
-But after this limit, it starts showing plastic behavior and maintains its position.
-If we continue applying the force it breaks at fracture point.
+For Example, During sheet metal bending, up to the elastic limit steel sheets regain their initial position.
+But after the elastic limit, material starts showing plastic behavior and does not come back to its original position.
+If we continue applying force beyond this limit. material will break at fracture point.

-When stress is applied to brittle materials, they breaks with very small elastic deformation and without plastic deformation.
-For brittle materials elastic limit, yield strength, ultimate tensile strength and breaking strength is same.
-Brittle materials absorb relatively little energy prior to fracture.
-Brittle materials include ceramic, wood, glass, PMMA, Graphite, cast iron etc,
+When an external force is applied to a Brittle material, it breaks with very small elastic deformation and without plastic deformation.
+For brittle materials the value of elastic limit, yield strength, ultimate tensile strength and breaking strength are the same.

-As shown in stress-strain curve for plastic materials, Similar to ductile materials some of plastic materials exhibit elastic properties upto proportional limit.
-But plastic materials requires very less stress compared to ductile materials to produce deformation.
+Similar to ductile materials, plastic materials also exhibit elastic properties up to proportional limit.
+But plastic material requires very less stress compared to ductile materials to produce deformation.
 Plastic materials do not show any work hardening during plastic deformation.

 Engineering Stress-Strain Curve vs True Stress Strain Curve

-True Stress and True Strain are different from Engineering Stress and Engineering Strain respectively.
-When tensile force is applied, after necking area of the test specimen starts reducing.
-Engineering stress-strain diagram do not consider reduction in this area.
-Therefore we gets different stress values.
+For engineering materials, true stress and true strain values are different from engineering stress and engineering strain values.
+When tensile force is applied to a test specimen.
+After necking, the area of the test specimen starts reducing rapidly.
+Engineering stress-strain diagrams do not consider this reduction in area.

-- During tensile loading Engineering Strain is always higher than corresponding true strain.
+- When tensile force is applied, engineering strain is always greater than the corresponding true strain.

-To sum up, Stress strain curve / diagram for a material is required for material selection during product design.
-It helps designers in selection of best material for their application.
+To sum up, Stress strain diagram for a material is required during product design for material selection and structure analysis.
+It helps designers in material selection and creating more optimized designs.